pintub/apache-kafka/README.md

   - Kafka client needs to connect to any kafka broker and the rest follow.
 This "any broker" is `Bootstrap broker`.
     All brokers eligible to be bootstrap broker
   - [kafka Broker Discovery](KafkaBrokerDiscovery.png)
+- Difference between a topic and a partition
+  - A topic is a logical grouping of messages.
+A partition is a physical grouping of messages.
+A topic can have multiple partitions, and each partition can be on a different broker.
+Topics are just a way to organize your data, while partitions are a way to scale your data.
+  - Partitions are distributed across broker for better load-handling
+- Assignments in Kafka
+  - Partition-Broker, Kafka handles if for better load-handling
+  - Key-partition, Developer can define "Key", which decides which message goes to which Partition
+  - Consumer-Partition, Developer can control the algo how this assignment happens
 - Topic replication factor
   - For redundancy/replication.
 If a broker goes down, then another broker can have to data of partition
   - [Topic Replication](TopicReplication.png)